theotzitzoglakis/coding_bootcamp/Team Project (World Tour)/WorldTour/README.md

 # WorldTour
 This is my team project for AFDEmp's 1st Coding Bootcamp.
-We have used ASP.net's MVC.
+We have used Microsoft's MVC.
 The site is uploaded at: http://worldtourproject.azurewebsites.net

 Team Members: